- Search The Registry

 - About Us

 - My Account

 On this date, we remember Robert Brown Elliott, a Black lawyer, politician, and military officer born in 1842.

 Elliot was born and educated in Liverpool, England.
 After serving in the British navy, Elliott arrived in Boston in 1867.
-Robert Elliott was a brilliant lawyer who was admitted to the South Carolina bar and elected to the South Carolina legislature in 1868 during Reconstruction.
+Robert Elliott was a brilliant lawyer admitted to the South Carolina bar and elected to the South Carolina legislature in 1868 during Reconstruction.
 In March 1869, Elliott was appointed assistant adjutant-general, becoming the first Black commanding general of the South Carolina National Guard.

-Robert Elliott’s partnerships eventually failed and he lapsed into poverty.
+Robert Elliott’s partnerships eventually failed, and he lapsed into poverty.
 Robert Brown Elliott died in New Orleans in August 1884.